 However, guilty or not, the grand jury will probably indict you.
 In 2010, federal grand juries reviewed over 162,000 federal cases.
 They did not indict in eleven of them.

 Quickly getting a Rochester, NY defense attorney on your side will most likely not keep the grand jury from indicting you.
 But, for the reasons outlined above, early partnerships greatly increase the chances of a successful outcome.

-That outcome could be a favorable pretrial agreement that involves lesser charges, a reduced sentence, and perhaps even no final criminal conviction.
-If the case goes to trial, a defense attorney in Rochester, NY only needs to create reasonable doubt in the mind of one juror.
+That outcome could be a favorable pretrial agreement involving lesser charges, a reduced sentence, and perhaps no final criminal conviction.
+If the case goes to trial, a defense attorney in Rochester, NY only needs to create reasonable doubt in one juror’s mind.
 If that happens, the jury must find the defendant not guilty.